patricksavalle/devops-project-template/content/developer-testing-strategy.md

    - write these test based on requirements, not based on knowledge of the implementation

+- [ ] Use a framework to mock integrations, turning integration test into isolation tests (unit tests)

 - [ ] Always only test interfaces so you can optimize implementation without breaking tests